 Glaswegians are from industrial stock, like many other river and port towns I have traveled or live in, it’s the working class that make the city.
 That said, yes, you’ll see men in kilts and many lasses playing the pipes for coin on the mall.
 Not everyone runs about in a kilt, but if you are in the main part of town you will see the doormen of the hotels fully dressed as well as the Celtic drum bands on the mall.
 If it’s kilt sightings you want, you may want to hang out near the Uni and see the gents sporting the modern worn kilt.
 Pipe music is sadly often blasted from recordings on the shopping mall, but if you want to hear true pipes, go to the mall and find a piper, or better, hang out in the park.

 This city has a great many parks and green everywhere, it is named Glaschu in Scots Gaelic or Glas Cau, which means Green Hollow, for a reason.
 This medieval city has many modern amenities and something for everyone.
 It’s vibrant and yet someone will still talk to you at any moment, and indeed you will see people making conversation all over the city on any corner or street, and sometimes in the street.
-There is so much to see I ended up using one of the free maps from the hotel and just dividing it in quadrants, picking one and just exploring.
-I then used one of the many apps you can download for walking tours.
 There are many fun tours just walking that you can do, including one that visits all of Glasgow’s murals.
 I recommend picking a section and working your way around areas.
 My favorite was the West End and some of the north.
 The parks, as I have said, make a great connecting walk and walking the Clyde every morning was a favorite morning activity.
-I suggest starting your walking with just connecting up the parks to get the first lay of the land, then specialize in your experiences.

 Staying in Glasgow

 Museums are free for the most part in Scotland, donations are always welcome.
 Unless there is a special exhibit.
 I always make it a point to get to as many museums as I can in a city, it’s a great way to know the history of the town.
-The industrial nature of this town is shown in it’s museums like the Glasgow Science Centre, The Hunterian, The Riverside with it’s amazing transport displays with some of the best Euro cars and lorries I have seen, not to mention the motorbikes.
+The industrial nature of this town is shown in it’s museums like the Glasgow Science Centre, The Hunterian, The Riverside with it’s amazing transport displays with some of the best Euro cars and lorries I have seen.
+Then there is the wall of motorbikes.

-AND don’t forget the City of the Dead.
-The Necropolis is an amazing place and an amazing view.
-You’ll see the back side of the Tennents brewery, which I recommend investgating, but the overall view of the city itself is fabulous.
-Pack a small lunch and picnic.
+Never forget the City of the Dead.
+The Necropolis is an amazing place and an boasts an amazing view.
+You’ll see the back side of the Tennents brewery, which I recommend investgating for their Heritage Tours.
+However the overall view of the city itself is fabulous.
+Pack a small lunch and picnic and invite a few friends.

 Sites I Recommend